apvrepo/CaseStudy02/README.md

 2. **Deploy Source to target Org**:
-  - You can achieve this by right-click on the 'package.xml' file and select option 'SFDX: Deploy Source in Manifest to Org' or you can deploy individual components one by one by doing right click on the desire component and selecting the option '
+  - You can achieve this by right-click on the 'package.xml' file and select option 'SFDX: Deploy Source in Manifest to Org' or you can deploy individual components one by one by doing right-click on the desire component and selecting the option '
   SFDX: Deploy this Source to Org'

 ### POST-Deploy Steps:

+1. **Manually Activate the Flexipage 'Accounts_Panel'**
+- Go to 'Setup' --> 'User Interface' --> 'Lightning App Builder'
+- Search for the Lightning Page with name 'Accounts_Panel' and click the option 'Edit'
+- Click on the button 'Activation...' (on the right top corner of the screen)
+- Click on the tab 'App Default'
+- Click on the button 'Assign to Apps'
+- Select the app woith App Name 'Sales'
+- Click 'Next'
+- Click 'Save'
+- Click 'Save' (button next to the previous 'Activation...')
+- LogOut from the Org, refresh the browser tab (CTRL+F5) and LogIn back again.

-1. **Initialize the sums in the custom fields of the Account records by executing anonymously the code of the Apex Class 'InitializeAccountSums.cls'**
+2. **Initialize the sums in the custom fields of the Account records by executing anonymously the code of the Apex Class 'InitializeAccountSums.cls'**
 - Open Developer Console
 - Click 'Debug'  --> 'Open Execute Anonymous Window'
 - Copy and paste the following code: